Last updated on September 10th, 2023

 Adjusting for physical and mental state

 A growth chart only gives part of the story.
-The weight at which your child is healthy may turn out to be a few kilos above or below what the growth chart indicated.
-In THIS post I say more about that.
-Remember, also, that the chart is only showing growth patterns for a particular population — probably mostly white-Caucasian.
+The weight at which your child turns out to be healthy — physically and mentally — may differ.
+In my main page on weight restoration I say more about that.
+Remember, also, that the chart is only showing a snapshot of data for a particular population — probably mostly white-Caucasian, and doesn't show the speed of growth (e.g. growth spurts) of individuals.

 How is a 'middle-size-fits-all' weight target calculated?

-Let's move on to the approach which I am arguing is doing more harm than good: the middle-size-fits-all.
+Let's move on to the middle-size-fits-all.
 In scientific papers it may be called the BMI (or median BMI) method, or it may refer to the use of 'normative population data'.

 Let's return to our 14-year old girl.
-We've just seen how according to her growth chart she urgently needs to increase her weight from 50 to 58 kg.
-But what weight target could a calculator would come up with?
+Her growth chart hinted that she urgently needs to increase her weight from 50 to 58 kg.
+How does that compare to the BMI app's results?

 You type in her sex, age and height.
 The answer pops up: her 'ideal' or 'target' weight is 51 kg.

 The only bit of personalisation that goes into a weight-for-height figure is sex, age and height.
-Not family body-types, genetics, metabolism, healing needs — nothing.
+Not family body-types, genetics, metabolism, puberty, growth spurt needs, healing needs — nothing.

 For a clinician relying on a calculator, this girl, who weighs 50kg, is so close to the app's target weight of 51kg that she really doesn't need to gain weight.
-It's common for therapists to say that 95 percent weight-for-height is plenty — why stress out a patient by aiming for more?
+Sadly it's common for therapists to say that 95 percent weight-for-height is plenty — they hate to stress out a patient by aiming for more.
 This girl is already at a 'generous' 98 percent (in case you're wondering, the app coughs up the 98, but you can also work it out by dividing 50 by 51).

 The clinician hasn't asked for the girl's height or weight history, so all they see is a girl with an eating disorder who doesn't need weight gain 'because' her BMI is perfectly average.
 They don't see any need for weight gain, and most worryingly, they might not see any need to check her health.
 Yet this girl's health is very much at risk right now, given how much she's dropped off her weight curve.
 (To read more on this from an expert paediatrician, see The misuse of BMI in diagnosis of pediatric eating disorders by Julie O'Toole)

 Truly, this happens a lot, especially with GPs.
 As I was writing this piece I got this naive email from a parent: 'My daughter (13 years) has lost at least 10 kilos in the last 3 months [that's 22 pounds], but she is still at the 25th centile, so no need to admit her or do bloods.'
-Luckily, the GP who gave this flawed advice did refer her to the eating disorder service, and from there the girl got energetic and competent care.
+Luckily, the GP who gave this flawed advice did refer her to the eating disorder service.
+They recognised the weight suppression and gave energetic and competent care.

-In summary: According to her growth chart the girl in our example needs to gain 8 kg (20 pounds, or more than 1 stone) to reach 58 kg in six month's time.
+In summary: According to her growth chart the girl in our example needs to gain 8 kg (20 pounds, or more than 1 stone) as the aim is 58 kg in six month's time.
 She is currently very underweight and needs to be carefully monitored.
 A clinician relying on a calculator would say she is fine and doesn't need any weight gain as she is already at 98 percent weight-for-height.

 It's even more wrong with height-stunting